-If you own a GPS tracker, or have been shopping for one, you have probably come across the term geofence or geofencing.
-This isn’t a very commonly used word outside of GPS applications, so it may be a bit confusing.
+If you own a GPS tracker, or have just been shopping for one, you have probably come across the term geofence (or geofencing).
+This isn’t a very commonly used word outside of GPS applications, and it may be a bit confusing.
 In this short article, we’ll explain geofences in plain language.
-We’ll talk a bit about what they can do and even look at how to use them (using the GoTrack app as an example).
+We’ll talk a bit about what they can do and even look at how to use them using the GoTrack app as an example.

 A Quick Definition

 Let’s start with an easy to understand explanation.
 A geofence is an imaginary border drawn around a point by a GPS tracking system.
 You simply pick a location and decide how large of an area to include inside the imaginary fence.
 Once a geofence is created, it can used as a trigger for alerts and events.
 For example, your tracker system can tell you whenever one of your vehicles enters or leaves the area.
 It is kind of like an invisible pet fence, but instead of setting off a dog collar it sends a message to the tracking system.
 If you do not use GoTrack and just want to learn about using geofences, skip ahead to Family Uses For A Geofence.

 If you are using a GoTrack product, first log into your account on GoTrack.com.
 Once you have, find the tab on the right side of the screen titled Locations (it is between Fleets and Users on the top right corner of the page).
 By clicking on it you will see a list of your locations.
 These locations are the centers of your geofences.

 Starting on the left, the first column (“Location”) lists the locations you have defined.
 To the right the “For” column names the users associated with this location.
 Of course, this only matters if you have multiple users.
 Next is the “Address” column, which constians the street address of the location.
 The next column to the right is titled “Radius.”
 This shows how large of an area around the location is included in the geofence.
 The final column (“Notify?”) will have a YES entry if you have set up any alerts for this geofence.